mongodb/docs/mms/source/install.rst

 ======================

-This document describes the installation and configuration of the MongoDB Monitoring Service or MMS.
-The guide also provides common installation :ref:`troubleshooting <troubleshooting>` suggestions.
+This document describes the installation and configuration of the MongoDB Monitoring Service (MMS).
+The guide also provides :ref:`troubleshooting <troubleshooting>` advice.

 .. contents::